harshitkd/Fruit-Freshness-Prediction/README.md

 # Fruit-Freshness-Prediction

 ## Introduction
 What's Fresh & What's Rotten is our way to solve problem about fruits classification whether it is rotten or it is fresh (safely can be eaten) using Deep Learning.
-We do simple CNN to expect some basic performance this simple CNN had in the dataset.
+We do simple CNN to expect some basic performance.
 Then we improved the model by adding Transfer Learning with VGG-16 and ResNet50 as our baseline model.

 ## Dataset
 Used the [Fruit fresh and rotten for classification](https://www.kaggle.com/sriramr/fruits-fresh-and-rotten-for-classification) kaggle dataset.